When worry, uncertainty, and endless analysis leave you feeling

 No relationship can offer complete certainty.

-The goal is to help you develop a steadier relationship with uncertainty so that anxiety no longer controls your decisions, emotions, or sense of security.
+The goal is to help you develop a steadier relationship with uncertainty and yourself so that anxiety no longer controls your decisions, emotions, or sense of security.

 Learning to Trust Yourself Again